 THE TELEGRAM OF THE PLENIPOTENTIARY OF THE USSR IN THE USA K. A. UMANSKY TO THE PEOPLE'S COMMISSARIAT FOR FOREIGN AFFAIRS OF THE USSR

-Source Ministry of Foreign Affairs of the Russian Federation.
-Documents of foreign policy.
+Source: Ministry of Foreign Affairs of the Russian Federation.
+Foreign policy documents.
 1939.
-XXII:2.
-No. 823.
-Moscow: Internat. relations, 1992.
-Machine assisted translation.
+XXII: 2.
+Nr 835.
+Moscow: Intern. relations, 1992.
+Computer assisted draft translation by Pauli Kruhse.